ArchipelagoMW/Archipelago/docs/world api.md

 `collect`, so recalculating on every `collect` is very slow.

 Only use LogicMixin if necessary.
-There are often other ways to achieve what it does, like making clever use of `state.prog_items`, or using event items, pseudo-regions etc.
+There are often other ways to achieve what it does, like making clever use of `state.prog_items`, using event items, pseudo-regions, etc.

 #### pre_fill